Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 •	Finobj.mat written by Yair M. Altman , used to handles the plots.

 # General guidelines:

-•       As this code is aimed at being general, we cannot define metrics for centering\cropping in advance.

-        Thus: you need to create a centered z-stack (saved as a single tif-stack)

-        has to be square and we recommend an odd grid size.

-        The noise is estimated from the corners of the image, so do not crop too close to the PSF -

-        can result in overestimation of the noise.

-        Update (26/02/2020) : we have added simple cropping options - see crop_flag parameter in Work Flow 3) part A

 •	Evaluation and testing was done on a laptop with I7 8750H CPU and NVIDIA GeForce 2070RTX.

 •       Designed on MATLAB 2019a with image processing and optimization toolbox.

 •	Coordinate system is defined like MATLAB images (x is right and y is down).

-•       We didn't define a stopping criteria yet for the algorithm because we found it to be varying drastically with the PSF, the convergence will be defined by the choice of number of iterations and step size.

 # Work flow: